avoutic/web-framework/MIGRATE.md

 * If you instantiated Database yourself, the constructor has changed.
 * WF->throw_exception_on_error() is removed.
 Exception always thrown from AssertService
 * If you used WFSecurity directly, it has been split into CsrfService, ConfigService and ProtectService
-* StripeFactory interface has changed
+* StripeFactory constructor has changed
+* StoredValues constructor has changed
 * Webhook interface has changed

 # v5 release